WhiZTiM/whiztim.github.io/_posts/2017-7-16-STL-And-Strict-Weak-Ordering.md

 comments: true
 ---

-Everyday, I see a lot of so-called generic fuctions that uses more than one relational operator; This introduces unecessary strain on the clients of such code.
+When people write so called *generic* algorithms out there online, a lot of the the so-called generic fuctions uses more than one relational operator to order a sequence; This introduces unecessary strain on the clients of such code or makes some poor assumptions about the datatype we want to use.

 -----------------------